Can I Drink Tap Water in India?

 It is important to check the seal because occasionally conniving shop owners will refill the bottles and try to glue the lid back on!
 I recommend only drinking room temperature water because cold drinks will weaken your digestion and they also charge more for the refrigerated drinks.
 Also avoid ice in drinks because typically the water used to make the ice is not sanitary.

 2) What should I do if bottled water isn’t available?

 The only time this has happened to me was when I went trekking in the Indian Himalayas.
 In this case, I brought a Katadyn Pocket Water Filter and got the water from flowing rivers.

-Another more affordable product that works well is a Steripen which uses UV to “destroy over 99.9% of harmful microorganisms in water.”
+Another much more affordable product that works well is a LifeStraw Personal Water Filter which filters “over 99.99% of harmful microorganisms in water.”

 To be 100% safe, it is also good to use Iodine Tablets and to boil the water for a few minutes to be certain that all the bacteria, such as Giardia, has been killed.